dmwm/cms_consistency/actions/README.rst

-        -M <days>                   - max age for oldest run to use for confirmation, default = 14 days -n <number>                 - min number of runs to use to produce the confirmed dark list, including the most recent run, default = 2
+        -M <days>                   - max age for oldest run to use for confirmation, default = 14 days -n <number>                 - min number of runs to use to produce the confirmed dark list, including the most recent run, default = 2 missing action options:
+        -c <scope>                  - scope to declare replicas in, required for missing action